Neijuan: Parental views

 As a result of neijuan, most Chinese middle-class parents no longer see education as a conveyance of upward social mobility.
 Parents feel the need to overcompensate just to ensure their children won't fall back on the social ladder in the coming years.
 These intensified efforts are through active involvement and increased spending.
-Parental involvement is manifested in the following ways:
+Parental involvement is manifested in the following ways.

-First, parents familiarise themselves with what is being taught at school, to ensure they can teach their children if needed.
+First, parents familiarize themselves with what is being taught at school, to ensure they can teach their children if needed.
 It has become a common occurrence for parents to buy three copies of books in subjects like mathematics, one book for the student, one for the parents at home and one to be left at work.

 Second, compared to their Western counterparts, the struggle of choosing the best educational institutions starts as early as daycare and not pre-university.
 Parents are anxious because of increasing competition, and correspondingly start getting fully involved in their children's education from a very young age.
 As a consequence of neijuan, parents feel that nurturing competent applicants for elite universities requires them to follow an established order of doing things.
 Timing has also become a significant factor.

 Third, parents now find themselves in positions where they must push their children very hard, and children have little to no say.
 Pressuring their children is a characteristic that many middle-class parents share.
-This behaviour has popularised terms like jiwa ('chicken child'), tiger mom, and chicken blood, referring to the ambitious and pushy parenting of contemporary Chinese parents.
+This behavior has popularized terms like jiwa ('chicken child'), tiger mom, and chicken blood, (Note: Refers to a pseudoscientific fad in China where people believed that injecting blood from roosters would boost longevity.
+Dajixue ('to inject chicken blood') has been since used to refer to a heightened excited state.) referring to the ambitious and pushy parenting of contemporary Chinese parents.
 A tiger mom is a controlling mother who does not allow her children any freedom.
-Examples of tiger mom behaviour include making primary school children study subjects like chemistry and physics through after-school tutoring even though schools do not introduce these subjects until the third year of junior secondary school.
+Examples of tiger mom behavior include making primary school children study subjects like chemistry and physics through after-school tutoring even though schools do not introduce these subjects until the third year of junior secondary school.
 One parent explained "it is not enough to compete just in terms of studies", having some sort of talent is now seen as a significant entry requirement to elite universities.
 As a result, some talents such as playing the piano and swimming are not as valuable as they once were, as shown in the lists below: